 Facility Inspections

 While this nursing home's overall grade was not bad, it really fared well in the area of inspections.
 In fact, we awarded it a grade of A+ for that category, which is one of our best scores.
 Arguably the most important factor we consider in computing our inspection grades is deficiencies.
 Deficiencies are found on a nursing home's recent inspection reports.
 Facilities with better scores in this category typically dodged the more severe deficiencies involving things like patient abuse.
 While this place had some deficiencies on its government inspection report, none of them were major deficiencies based on CMS' deficiency scale.
-Finally, this facility had no substantiated complaints this year from residents, which is always a good sign.
+Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality